blizzerand/Angular_Forms_Demo/README.md

 ## Running the Development Server

-Run `ng serve` for a dev server.
+Run `npm install` to install all the packages.
+Next, try `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.